 Import Prices in Germany averaged 80.24 points from 1962 until 2021, reaching an all time high of 109.20 points in March of 2012 and a record low of 40.80 points in August of 1962.
 This page provides the latest reported value for - Germany Import Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Import Prices in Germany is expected to be 102.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Import Prices in Germany to stand at 105.00 in 12 months time.
+Import Prices in Germany is expected to be 105.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Germany Import Prices is projected to trend around 109.00 points in 2022 and 111.00 points in 2023, according to our econometric models.